magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 behaviors, because I'm sure they're going to later generate bugs that will be difficult to catch.

-Now exit the REPL, because it's time to enter in a [TDD][6] session to fix `valip` original library.
+Now exit the REPL, because it's time to start a [TDD][6] session to fix the original `valip` library.

 ## Enter boot